github/details-menu-element/README.md

 ### Events

-- `details-menu-select` - An item is to be select (cancelable).
+- `details-menu-select`(cancelable) - fired on `details-menu` with `event.detail.relatedTarget` being the item to be select.
-- `details-menu-selected` - An item is selected, label updated, menu closed.
+- `details-menu-selected` - fired on `details-menu` with `event.detail.relatedTarget` being the item selected, after label is updated and menu is closed.

 ### Deferred loading